mfessenden/SKTiled/Docs/Documentation/Working with Tiles.md

 ```

-To remove a tile, simply call one of the `SKTileLayer.removeTileAt` methods:
+To remove a tile, simply call one of the [`SKTileLayer.removeTileAt`][sktilelayer-removetileat-url] methods:

 ```swift
 if let removedTile = tileLayer.removeTileAt(10, 8) {
     // do something with tile
 }
 ```

+## Refreshing Tile Content

+At any time, if you need to update a tile, use the `SKTile.draw()` method.

+## Copying Tiles

+Tiles can be copied for use as regular sprites, simply use the `SKTile.spriteCopy` method to copy a tile to a regular [`SKSpriteNode`][skspritenode-url] instance.

 ## Tile Shapes